Priya (1978 film)

-Priya is a 1978 Indian thriller film directed by S. P. Muthuraman, starring Sridevi in the title role along with Rajinikanth, Aznah Hamid, and Ambareesh.
+Priya is an Indian thriller film directed by S. P. Muthuraman, starring Rajinikanth, Sridevi, Ambareesh, and Aznah Hamid.
 It was simultaneously made in Tamil and Kannada languages.
-The story is an adaptation of writer Sujatha's novels.
+The film shares its title with a novel by Sujatha, but actually adapts from multiple works by the writer including the aforementioned novel.
 The Tamil version was released on 22 December 1978, and the Kannada version on 12 January 1979.
 It was dubbed and released in Telugu as Ajeyudu which released on 10 March 1979 and was also dubbed in Hindi as Love in Singapore in 1983.
-The soundtrack of this film is recorded using Dolby Stereophonic technology for the first time in Tamil cinema.
-It was Sridevi's first and only Kannada film as a lead actress.
+The soundtrack of this film is recorded using stereophonic sound technology for the first time in Tamil cinema.
+It was Sridevi's only Kannada film as a lead actress as well as Rajinikanth's penultimate Kannada film as a lead actor.

 Plot

-Priya is a movie star who is exploited by her producer Janardhan.
-Janardhan has such a tight control over Priya's financial and personal affairs that he refuses to let her marry her boyfriend Bharat.
-Before she flies off to Singapore for a film shoot, Priya seeks the help of lawyer Ganesh to get rid of Janardhan.
-How Ganesh helps Priya overcome her problems accounts for the rest of the film, which includes a side story of Ganesh falling in love with a Malay-Indian girl named Subadhra.
+Ganesh is a lawyer who specialises in saving kidnapped people without paying any ransom.
+He is also a parttime stage actor.
+Priya is a movie star who is exploited by her producer Janardhan and her uncle Kaalimuthu.
+Janardhan has such control over Priya's financial and personal affairs that he refuses to let her marry her boyfriend Bharath.
+Before she flies off to Singapore for a film shoot, Priya seeks the help of lawyer Ganesh to escape from Janardhan.

+Ganesh goes to Singapore as Priya's guardian.
+Circumstances force him to act in Priya's film.
+He also falls in love with a Malay-Tamil girl named Subadhra.
+Ganesh faces several challenges from Kaalimuthu's and Jaanardhan's henchmen but manages to keep Priya safe.

+Priya eventually gets kidnapped and police find her dead body the next day.
+Ganesh questions Janardhan who accepts kidnapping Priya,but says she escaped from his clutches.
+Kaalimuthu says a similar story.
+A random person approaches Ganesh and says he has some information about Priya.
+He then takes the blindfolded Ganesh and Bharath to a house, and they are shocked to see Priya alive there.
+Kidnappers demand $1 million and release just Ganesh.

+Ganesh returns to the house using audio clues he heard on his previous trip.
+He sings a cryptic song on the streets that Priya recognizes and reveals her location.
+Ganesh fights all the bad guys, reunites Priya and Bharath, and returns to India with Subadhra.